LGBTQ refugees and asylum seekers in Canada: Process of applying for refugee status

-The first step in applying for refugee status is the "Personal Information Form" that explains why the refugee is applying for asylum and creates the foundation of the refugee case file.
+The first step in applying for refugee status is the "Basis of Claim Form" that explains why the refugee is applying for asylum and creates the foundation of the refugee case file.
 Once the case has been started, the refugee applicant is expected to supply RPD documents evidencing who they are (including their name and date of birth), and documents that may support their claim for sanctuary, including proof of membership, medical reports, visas, etc. If the documentation is in a language other than English or French, the applicant must have them translated into either English or French.

 Once all the documentation is filed, the next step the applicant undergoes is the hearing, where a member of the RPD will decide whether or not the case meets the standard for refugee.
 The applicant may have representation at the hearing.
 If the applicant chooses to have counsel, they are responsible for the fee.
 The refugee applicant is not required to have counsel.
 If the applicant does not speak English or French, the RPD will provide an interpreter at no cost.

 After the hearing, the claim will be accepted or rejected.
 For rejections, most of the time applicants can appeal the Refugee Appeal Division or file for a leave and for judicial review with the Federal Court.
 The refugee cannot appeal if they meet specific criteria i.e. if they are designated foreign national, or the "RPD’s decision says that the claim has no credible basis or is manifestly unfounded."